Last Modified: September 1, 2023

 This DPA shall remain in effect as long as either party carries out Personal Data processing operations on the Personal Data uploaded or otherwise provided by the other party pursuant to and in accordance with the Partner Agreement.

-3. Categories of data.
+2. Categories of personal data.
 The personal data transferred concern the following categories of data:

 The data transferred is the personal data provided by the data exporter to the data importer in connection with the Partner Agreement.
 Such personal data may include first name, last name, email address, contact information, education and work history and other information provided in HubSpot member profiles, resumes, CRM data concerning sales leads and customer lists, any notes provided by the data exporter regarding the foregoing and other activities of HubSpot members taken on the HubSpot platform.